hdl-modules/hdl-modules/modules/dma_axi_write_simple/doc/dma_axi_write_simple.rst

-This module contains a simple Direct Memory Access (DMA) component for streaming data from FPGA to DDR memory over AXI.
+This module contains an open-source Direct Memory Access (DMA) component for streaming data from FPGA to DDR memory over AXI.
+Sometimes called "S2MM".
 The implementation is optimized for

 1. very low :ref:`resource usage <dma_axi_write_simple_resource_usage>`, and